Download eBooks & Wiring Diagrams (FREE)

 • More prone to overheating

-As of this writing, the newest & most efficient solar panels are assembled with 9 bus bars connecting each of the solar cells.
-(Legacy panels only have 5 bus bars linking each cell.)
-What this means is that electricity can now flow more efficiently between the cells with less power loss.
-Also, the negative effects of micro-cracks that form in the solar cells over time have a reduced impact because of the existence of more bus bars.
+As of this writing, the newest & most efficient solar panels are assembled with nine bus bars connecting each solar cell.
+(Legacy panels only have five bus bars linking each cell.)
+This means electricity can flow more efficiently between the cells with less power loss.
+Also, the adverse effects of micro-cracks that form in the solar cells over time have a reduced impact because of more bus bars.

 Interested to learn more?
 Read our 9BB solar post.

 We've spoken with BougeRV reps and came away impressed with their customer service.
-They also make great quality, highly efficient '9BB' solar panels.
+They also make excellent quality, highly efficient '9BB' solar panels.
 Consider installing a larger 200W panel instead of multiple smaller panels.
-But use our solar calculator first!

 Enjoyed reading?
-For more useful build content, check out our van conversion guide.
+For more helpful build content, check out our van conversion guide.

 Happy building!